Learn all the steps you need to take to host a virtual event.

 To set up a virtual event, you need to:

-πFor details of networking at a virtual event in Brella. - After selecting your type of event, π Enable meeting slots and open chat.
+3. After selecting your type of event, πŸ‘‰ Enable meeting slots and open chat.
 This will allow your attendees to schedule meetings with each other during pre-determined time slots that you have specified in the schedule.
 For details, go here.

 Enable & create the Matchmaking categories